Meta Wellmer: Correspondence

-Wellmer was a correspondent of Scottish essayist, historian, and philosopher Thomas Carlyle, and his family.
+Wellmer corresponded with the Scottish essayist, historian, and philosopher Thomas Carlyle and his family.

-Wellmer wrote to Friedrich Nietzsche in 1875, enclosing a copy of her book Geistergeschichten aus neuerer Zeit ("Ghost Stories from Modern Times").
-In the letter, she discusses her admiration for Schopenhauer's philosophy, particularly the moral and ethical implications it has on daily life.
-In the letter, she expresses admiration for Schopenhauer's philosophy and discusses its moral implications for daily life.
-She writes that she adopted vegetarianism, which she regarded as the only moral and humane way of living, and proposes establishing a society of Schopenhauer’s followers to promote his teachings on equality, kinship, and mutual support.
+In 1875, Wellmer wrote to Friedrich Nietzsche and enclosed a copy of her book Geistergeschichten aus neuerer Zeit ("Ghost Stories from Modern Times").
+In the letter, she discussed her admiration for Schopenhauer's philosophy and its ethical implications for daily life.
+She wrote that she had adopted vegetarianism, which she described as the only moral and humane way to live, and proposed a society of Schopenhauer's followers to promote his teachings on equality, kinship, and mutual support.

 Personal life and death

 Wellmer was a feminist and spiritualist.

-Wellmer spent most of her life in Ebersdorf, Reuss.
+Wellmer spent much of her life in Ebersdorf, Reuss.
 She died there on 1 August 1889, at the reported age of 62.